A Weighted State Redistribution Algorithm for Embedded Boundary Grids: SRD Applications

 \subsection{Compressible Reacting Flows}

 For compressible flows, the following conservation equations for mass, species mass fractions, momentum, and energy with a finite rate evaluation of chemistry are solved~\cite{SITARAMAN2021111531}:

-where $\rho$ is the density, $\mathbf{u}$ is the velocity vector, $p$ is the pressure of the mixture, $N_s$ is the number of species, and $Y_k$ is the mass fraction of the $k$-th species.
+where $\rho$ is the density, $\mathbf{u}$ is the velocity vector, $p$ is the pressure of the mixture, $\rho E$ is the total energy, $N_s$ is the number of species, and $Y_k$ is the mass fraction of the $k$-th species.
 It is assumed that the species of the gaseous mixture are in thermal equilibrium, at a common temperature $T$. $\StressTensor$ is the viscous stress tensor given by:

 where $\eta$ is the shear viscosity and $\kappa$ is the bulk viscosity.
-The diffusive transport flux of the $k$-th species, $\SpeciesFlux_k$, is approximated using a mixture-averaged diffusion process. $\dot{\omega}_k$ is the chemical species reaction source term for the $k$-th species. $\HeatFlux$ is the thermal conduction heat flux and $h_k$ is the specific enthalpy of species $k$.
+The diffusive transport flux of the $m$-th species, $\SpeciesFlux_m$, is approximated using a mixture-averaged diffusion process. $\dot{\omega}_m$ is the chemical species reaction source term for the $m$-th species. $\HeatFlux$ is the thermal conduction heat flux and $h_m$ is the specific enthalpy of species $m$.

-The system (\ref{eqn:cont}) includes both advective and diffusive fluxes and includes reactions that are potentially stiff on the time scale of advection and diffusion.
+The system (\ref{eqn:cont})-(\ref{eqn:en}) includes both advective and diffusive fluxes and includes reactions that are potentially stiff on the time scale of advection and diffusion.
 The overall integration treats advection and diffusion explicitly and integrates the reactions using a stiff ODE solver.
 The time integrator for the compressible equations is a standard second order predictor-corrector approach with an optional fixed point iteration that can be used to tightly couple the reaction and transport terms in the equations, that is similar in spirit to spectral deferred corrections.

 Let $I_R$ represent the cell update due to reactions, and $I_{AD}$ represents the advective and diffusive update over a time step.
 The reactions terms are computed pointwise by integrating the ODE representing the reactions.
 Initially at the start of the simulation $I_R$ is obtained by integrating the reaction terms without advection or diffusion.
 For later steps, $I_R$ is initialized to the final value from the previous time step; i.e., $I_R^{n,0} = I_R^{n-1,M}$ as defined below.
 State redistribution is used to stabilize small cells for advection and diffusion as shown below.